Sarasota County's short-term rental plan approved

 Those details include guidelines on hand washing and hand sanitizer, social distancing including pools and beaches, personal protective equipment, guest health concerns and case reporting.

-“Happy to do my part in speaking with the secretary of DBPR to get Sarasota County back open for business this holiday weekend,” State Rep. James Buchanan wrote in a note to the Sun.
+“Happy to do my part in speaking with the secretary of DBPR to get Sarasota County back open for business this holiday weekend,” state Rep. James Buchanan wrote in a note to the Gondolier.

 Post a comment as